Get a Tennessee Financial Power of Attorney in minutes

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Living Will + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create a power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For One Person

-- Create a last will and testament that’s customized to your wishes and your state’s laws
+- A last will and testament that’s customized to your wishes

-- Free changes and revisions to your will for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-Health Care Directive & Living Will + Financial Power of Attorney
+Living Will + Power of Attorney

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

-- Create an attorney-approved power of attorney that’s customized to your wishes and your state’s laws
+- A power of attorney that’s tailored to your needs

-Last Will and Testament + Financial Power of Attorney
+Last Will and Testament + Power of Attorney

 For Two People

-- Free changes and revisions to your wills for a full year after purchase
+- Free changes and revisions to your will for up to one full year after purchase

 - Free HIPAA release form

-- Free changes and revisions to your document for a full year after purchase
+- Free changes and revisions to your document for up to a full year after purchase

 You may be lucky enough to never need a power of attorney, but you never know when the unexpected will happen.
 Having a power of attorney can give you and your loved ones peace of mind that you will be cared for if you become incapacitated.

 Powers of attorney allow a person you choose to make decisions for you without a court getting involved.
-If you do not have a financial power of attorney, a court will appoint someone to handle your finances for you, and the court process can be long, expensive, and stressful for your loved ones.
+If you do not have a power of attorney, a court will appoint someone to handle your finances for you, and the court process can be long, expensive, and stressful for your loved ones.

 You also might need a power of attorney when you are healthy.
 For example, you might want someone to manage your property or a transaction because you are extremely busy or out of the country.